Clark Eichelberger

-Clark Mell Eichelberger (1896–1980) was a 20th-century American peace activist who championed first the League of Nations and then its successor the United Nations.
+Clark Mell Eichelberger (1896–1980) was a 20th-century American peace activist who championed first the League of Nations and then its successor, the United Nations.

 Background

 Eichelberger was born in 1896 in Freeport, Illinois.
 His parents were Joseph Elmer Eichelberger and Olive Clark.
-They descended from pre-Revolutionary Swiss and English settlers.
-He interrupted and never resumed studies at Northwestern University.
+They descended from pre-revolutionary Swiss and English settlers.
+He interrupted and never resumed his studies at Northwestern University.

 Career

 In World War I, Eichelberger interrupted his studies to serve in France.

 In 1922, he became a lecturer for the Radcliffe Chautauqua System.

 In 1928, Eichelberger became director of the Midwest office of the League of Nations Association (LNA).
 He served as a consultant to the League of Nations Secretariat.
-By 1934, he was national director of the League of Nations Association.
+By 1934, he was the national director of the League of Nations Association.
 In 1945, the association's name changed to the American Association of the United Nations (AAUN), and Eichelberger served as its executive director until 1964, when he became vice president of the United Nations Association of the USA (UNAUSA) through 1968.

-In 1945, Eichelberger served as consultant to the United States delegation to the San Francisco Conference and was a member of the committee which created the first draft of the charter of the United Nations.
-Alger Hiss served as Acting Secretary during that meeting.)
+In 1945, Eichelberger served as consultant to the United States delegation to the San Francisco Conference and was a member of the committee that created the first draft of the UN Charter.
+Alger Hiss served as acting secretary during that meeting.

 In 1939, he co-founded and directed the Commission to Study the Organization of Peace (CSOP).
 In 1964, he became its chairman.
-In 1968, he became executive director (until 1974).
+In 1968, he became executive director and served 1974.